elyiorgos/sleeppy/README.md

 streams of raw accelerometer data (X, Y & Z) from wrist-worn wearable devices to produce sleep reports and visualizations for each recording day (24-hour period).
 The reports are formatted to facilitate statistical analysis of sleep measures.
-Visualization acts as a quick debugging tool, provides insights into sleep patterns of individual subjects and can be used for presentation of data to diverse audiences.
+Visualization acts as a quick debugging tool, provides insights into sleep patterns of individual subjects, and can be used for presentation of data to diverse audiences.

 ## Requirements
 ``SleepPy`` can be installed through pip, which will handle requirement installation for you (please note that SleepPy